Wanna Stay Out of These?

 When practicing understand where your time should be spent.
 If you are missing fairways practice your drivers.
 If you are not getting up and down from the greenside practice chipping.
 Knowing where you are losing strokes plays an imperative role on how we should spend our time practicing.
 Spend very little time on this then move into your normal practice routine.

-Far too often we see amateur and low handicap players pitch the ball with their sand wedge or lob wedge instead of chipping the ball low.
-If you have plenty of green to work with to let it roll out and there isn't some type of obstacle like a bunker, cart path, tree, etc. that forces us to hit it high, we always want to keep it low.
+cart path, tree, etc. that forces us to hit it high, we always want to keep it low.
 Use a lower lofted iron like a 7 or 8 and let it roll out like a putt.
-The general rule is the ball will fly 1/3 and roll 2/3 of your total distance.
+The general rule on pitching is to make the ball will fly 1/3 and roll 2/3 of your total distance.
+In chipping you want to get the ball on the green about a foot and get the ball rolling as soon as possible.

 Each time you reach your ball, your objective is to get it into the hole from that position in as few shots as possible.
 Don’t think about what has gone before, or the worst-case scenario, just focus on how to get the ball in the cup in the most efficient way from where it lies.
 If you play a bad shot that ends in a difficult spot, try to think of it as a new challenge.
 Don’t just wallow in the predicament; start from scratch.
-Remember, your objective is to get the ball into the hole in as few shots as possible from the current situation, wherever that may be.
+Remember, your objective is to get the ball into the hole in as few shots as possible from the current situation.

 The difference between low and high handicappers is how they look at trouble on the course.
 The high handicapper will focus on the trouble and feel anxious about going into water, trees, or sand.
 The low handicapper will focus on the target and where he or she wants their ball to land.
 They are aware of the trouble and play away from it, but it is not their primary concern or something that they focus on while swinging.
 Find your target and play to that as if the trouble does not exist.